 What should I consider when attracting new funds?

-- Bringing the story right: when approach fund providers the reason for the fund raising should be clearly presented and quantified as well as the demonstration of the ability to repay at maturity
+- Formulating the story right: when approach fund providers the reason for the fund raising should be clearly presented and quantified as well as the demonstration of the ability to repay at maturity

-- Diversify the sources: the fundraising process should consider different options.
+- Diversifying the sources: the fundraising process should consider different options.
 If one of the envisaged parties pulls back during the process, plan B should already be in place

-- The adequate instrument: depending on the company’s profile, the right instruments should be identified ranging from equity, public funds, bonds, short term or long term bank debt, working capital financing, asset backed financing, platform financing or private debt.
+- Chossing the adequate instrument: depending on the company’s profile, the right instruments should be identified ranging from equity, public funds, bonds, short term or long term bank debt, working capital financing, asset backed financing, platform financing or private debt.

 How to optimize working capital?

 - Reducing unpaid receivables (by invoicing more often and with shorter payment terms)